Learning Models over Relational Data using Sparse Tensors and Functional Dependencies: Experiments

 \subsubsection{One-hot encoding vs.\@ sparse encoding with group-by aggregates.}

 One-hot encoding categorical features leads to a large number of zero and/or redundant entries in the $\vec\Sigma$ matrix.
-For instance, for $\pr_2$ on Retailer \textsf{v$_3$}, the number of features is $m=110,771$, and then the upper half of $\vec\Sigma$ would have $m(m+1)/2 \approx 6\times 10^9$ entries!
-Most of these are either zero or repeating.
-In contrast, AC/DC's sparse representation only considers 66,033k non-zero and distinct aggregates.
-The number of aggregates is thus reduced by a factor of $92.91$!
+For instance, for $\pr_2$ on Retailer \textsf{v$_2$}, the number of features is $m$=66,117, and then the upper half of $\vec\Sigma$ would have $m(m+1)/2 \approx 2.1\times 10^9$ entries.
+Most of these are either zero or repeating, as exemplified in Section~\ref{sec:evaluation}.
+In contrast, AC/DC's sparse representation only considers 2.5M non-zero and distinct aggregates.
+The number of aggregates is thus reduced by a factor of $868$!

-Our competitors require the data be one-hot encoded {\em before} learning.
-The static one-hot encoding took (in seconds): 28.42 for R on \textsf{v$_1$}; 9.41 for F on \textsf{v$_1$} and \textsf{v$_2$}; up to 77 for MADlib on Yelp; and up to an hour for libFM, due to the expensive zero-suppression step.
-TensorFlow one-hot encodes on the fly during the learning phase and cannot be reported separately.
+MADlib and libFM require the data be one-hot encoded {\em before} learning.
+For MADlib, the static one-hot encoding took up to 545 seconds on Favorita.
+In addition to the one-hot encoding, libFM requires the input data to be represented in a zero-supressed sparse format.
+This data transformation took up to one hour in our experiments.
+TensorFlow one-hot encodes on the fly using hash functions during the learning phase, which cannot be reported separately.

+When running over one-hot encoded input data, AC/DC exceeds the available memory for all models but the linear regression model for Retailer \textsf{v$_1$}.